-Rob serves currently on the Board of the AFL-CIO Lawyers Coordinating Committee (LCC)and is a member of the Washington State and King County Bar Associations (Labor and Employment Law Sections).
+Rob serves currently on the Board of the AFL-CIO Union Lawyers Alliance (ULA) and is a member of the Washington State and King County Bar Associations (Labor and Employment Law Sections).
 He is licensed to practice in both Washington and Oregon.
-He is a past member of the Pacific Coast Labor & Employment Law Conference planning committee and chaired its Labor Law Subcommittee in 2005 and 2007.
-He is a former Contributing Editor to the BNA's The Developing Labor Law.

-Before law school Rob worked from 1992-1994 as an organizer for Southern Echo, Inc., in Greenville and Jackson, MS, on voting rights, environmental justice and education issues.
-He lives in Seattle with his family where they avidly support the Seattle Sounders FC professional men's soccer team.
+Before law school, Rob worked as an organizer for Southern Echo, Inc., in Greenville and Jackson, MS, on voting rights, environmental justice, and education issues.
+He lives in Seattle with his family where they avidly support the Seattle Sounders FC and the OL Reign, the professional men's and women's soccer teams.

 - Successfully defended over a dozen duty of fair representation claims before the National Labor Relations Board.

 - Litigated numerous secondary boycott and hot-cargo unfair labor practice cases under NLRA Sections 8(b)(4) and 8(e) before the NLRB and federal court.

 - SEIU 925 v.
 State of Washington and Freedom Foundation, 194 Wn.2d 546 (2019) (argued and prevailed before Washington Supreme Court regarding application of Initiative 1501 to pending Public Records Act request for roster of child care providers).

 - CET v.
 ILWU, et al., 2 F.4th 1243 (9th Cir.
 2021) (successful defense of union and 150 members from RICO allegations).